 Trust Your Instincts

 Choosing a tour guide is ultimately about trust — trusting that they know the place, that they'll keep you safe, that they'll make the experience better than going alone.
 The research outlined in this guide helps you make an informed decision, but your instincts matter too.
-If the pre-booking communication feels professional, responsive, and enthusiastic, the tour usually lives up to it.
+If the pre-booking communication feels professional, responsive, and genuinely enthusiastic, the tour usually lives up to it.
 If something feels off before you've even paid, it usually is.